waterbycounty

 What's happening with rivers in Iredell County right now?

-Iredell County's primary USGS streamgage on the CATAWBA RIVER BL LOOKOUT SHOALS DAM is currently reading 838 cubic feet per second — 31% of the long-term mean of 2,676.67 cfs.
+Iredell County's primary USGS streamgage on the CATAWBA RIVER BL LOOKOUT SHOALS DAM has a pipeline snapshot of 838 cubic feet per second — 31% of the long-term mean of 2,676.67 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Iredell County water compare to the North Carolina average?